abhabongse/paxter/docs/getting_started.rst

 .. code-block:: bash

-   $ paxter python-authoring -i intro.paxter
+   $ paxter pyauthor -i intro.paxter

 which will result in